What a Tree Preservation Order (TPO) is

 Types of trees covered

 All types or trees, including hedgerow trees can be covered by a Tree Preservation Order, but not hedges, bushes or shrubs.
 The order can cover anything from a single tree to woodlands.

-The districts, boroughs, Derby City and Peak District National Park authorities usually make all new TPOs.
+The districts, boroughs, Derby City Council and Peak District National Park authorities usually make all new TPOs.
 We can only make new TPOs in exceptional circumstances.
-However, we still administers all of our TPOs made before 1999.
+However, we still administer all of our TPOs made before 1999.

 When a TPO is first made, we'll write to the owner and other interested parties, enclosing a copy of the Tree Preservation Order.